Back to Blog

 Honey: Browser extension that found coupons.
 Users got value independently.
 Later became a shopping data platform.

 Substack: Writing tool for authors.
 Valuable without readers.
-Marketplace layer (recommendations, discovery) added after.
+Marketplace layer added after.

 Strategy 4: Constrain the Market